hashicorp/terraform-provider-azurerm/website/docs/d/client_config.html.markdown

 page_title: "Azure Resource Manager: azurerm_client_config"
 sidebar_current: "docs-azurerm-datasource-client-config"
 description: |-
-  Get information about the configuration of the azurerm provider.
+  Gets information about the configuration of the azurerm provider.
 ---

 # Data Source: azurerm_client_config

-Use this data source to access the configuration of the Azure Resource Manager provider.
+Use this data source to access the configuration of the AzureRM provider.

 ## Example Usage